-Back in 2008, he was ousted from being the leader of the company reportedly due to the disatisfaction of the board especially when Dorney leaves work early to pursue other personal activities and interest.
-However, after that wake up call, Dorney worked hard to gain back his title and rightful place in Twitter.
+Back in 2008, he was ousted from being the leader of the company reportedly due to the dissatisfaction of the board especially when Dorney leaves work early to pursue other personal activities and interest.
+However, after that wake-up call, Dorney worked hard to gain back his title and rightful place in Twitter.

 Seven years after being fired from the job, Twitter tested the waters once again with Dorney as he gained the position Interim CEO when Dick Costolo resigned from his post in July 2015.
 From there, Dorney proved that with him on the helm of Twitter, the company is set to achieve more success one tweet at a time.

-This was evident from the new improvements he already rolled out during his interim CEO days which includes using more than 140 characters for direct messages and incorporating the "Buy Now" button which made it convenient for users to purchase products.
+This was evident from the new improvements he already rolled out during his interim CEO days, which include using more than 140 characters for direct messages and incorporating the "Buy Now" button which made it convenient for users to purchase products.
 Twitter shares also showed a notable 7 percent growth since Dorney was given the top position, reinstating that investors are happy with this news.